aegir-project/documentation/docs/usage/advanced/remote-servers.md

 You'll also need to prepare the web server in the same way you did for the master Aegir server during installation:

+**For Apache 2.4 and up:**

     a2enmod rewrite
+    ln -s /var/aegir/config/apache.conf /etc/apache2/conf-enabled/aegir.conf

+**For Apache 2.3 and lower:**

+    a2enmod rewrite
     ln -s /var/aegir/config/apache.conf /etc/apache2/conf.d/aegir.conf

-       or, depending on Ubuntu release,
-    ln -s /var/aegir/config/apache.conf /etc/apache2/conf-enabled/aegir.conf
+In case of doubt, just check in /etc/apache2/ whether you have conf.d or conf-enabled, you should only have one of them.

-Don't restart Apache even when it prompts you.
-This will be done by the Verify task you'll spawn for the server from the Aegir frontend later.
+**Don't restart Apache even when it prompts you.** This will be done by the Verify task you'll spawn for the server from the Aegir frontend later.

 #### Sudoers